LogtalkDotOrg/logtalk3/paths/NOTES.md

 and contributions.
 Note that, in Logtalk, a library is simply a directory containing source files.

-Also provided in this folder are four Prolog files, `paths_core.pl`, `paths_tools.pl`, `paths_contributions.pl`, and `paths_examples.pl`.
+Also provided in this folder are five Prolog files, `paths_core.pl`, `paths_tools.pl`, `paths_contributions.pl`, `paths_ports.pl`, and `paths_examples.pl`.
 Together, these files provide the same path definitions of the `paths.pl` file.
 They can be used when embedding or deploying Logtalk applications where e.g. tools or example paths should not be included.
 Note that the obvious solution of having `paths.pl` including or loading the other four Prolog files is not portable!

 Basic library aliases defined in the `paths.pl` file include: